Go big or go home.

 Prior to Roth's run, Wang, Li, and Sun Jiaxu (CHN) held the top three spots in prime position of a Chinese sweep.
 In a run reminiscent of Australia's Danielle Scott's during the women's aerials final, Roth scored just high enough to come in between the trio.

 Defending Olympic champion Qi Guangpu (CHN) looked strong in the lead up to the superfinal; however, a crash landing on his five-twist attempt cost him a podium position.
+The 35-year-old, who announced that this would be his last Olympic Games, concludes his Olympic career with two Olympic medals, a gold in men's aerials and a silver in mixed team.

 While all three Americans competing in this event advanced to the final, none of them advanced to the superfinal after struggling with their trick landings.
 Chris Lillis was the highest ranked American, finishing in 8th place, while Derek Krueger and Connor Curran placed 11th and 12th respectively.